Adorable Adventures: How to Finish the Story – Full Walkthrough

 The Highlands increase route complexity more than raw difficulty.
 You are not being asked to execute harder movement so much as to read a more layered environment.
 Caves, elevation changes, and overlapping scent lines can make the area feel bigger than it really is.
 The fix is simple: break the zone into short confirmed segments.
 Lock onto the correct trail, clear one branch at a time, and do not keep extra scent categories active just because you might need them later.

 Justine’s rescue is a good checkpoint for your overall run.
 If you have been collecting scents consistently, your library should already be cutting down clutter.
-If it is not, you probably rushed pickups that make the Scent-o-Meter stronger.
+If it is not, you probably rushed past pickups that make the Scent-o-Meter stronger.
 That does not fail the run, but it does make the last two areas feel busier than they need to.

 Summit: Rock, late-game cleanup, and the ending